everx-labs/TonNfcClientAndroid/docs/ErrorList.md

-In the case of any error TonNfcClientAndroid functions throw an exception.
+In the case of any error TonNfcClientAndroid functions throws an exception.
 The exception usually contains inside a error message wrapped into json of special format.
 You can work with exception object directly or you can get error message json into your callback.
 Below there is a full list of json error messages that TonNfcClientAndroid can potentially throw into the caller.

 ## CARD_ERRORS